dhanraj125/Fashion_MNIST_object_classification/README.md

 This graph shows the training and validation accuracy per epochs.
 This is a run of final CNN algorithm.

-The highest accuracy is got by using CNN algorithm.
-The final training accuracy got is 97% and validation accuracy got is 92%.
+The highest accuracy is obtained using the CNN algorithm.
+The final training accuracy is 97%, and the validation accuracy is 92%.

 > Final Accuracy achieved= 86.15%